When is São Paulo Carnival 2024?

 Best São Paulo’s Blocos

-Which street parties to attend at Sao Paul carnival?
+Which street parties to attend at Sao Paulo carnival?
 The most sought after blocos in Sao Paulo are Bantanta and Banda do Trem.
-The Sao Paulo neighbourhood of Bixigia hosts some of the best street parties during carnival because it is home to Vai-Vai one of the best samba school in the city.
+The Sao Paulo neighbourhood of Bixigia hosts some of the best street parties during carnival because it is home to Vai-Vai, one of the best samba schools in the city.

 Banda do Trem Elétrico occurs on Rua Augusta in Consolação and Bantantã is held on Avenida Waldemar in Butanta.
 Bloco dos Esfarrapados on Rua Conselheiro Carrão in Bela Vista also draws large crowds of party people.